 2. Flexibility to scale up (and down)

 As a business grows, so does the need to hire new employees, open new offices and onboard new customers.
 This requires a communications system that can scale up — or down — as the need arises.

 With a cloud-based phone system, businesses can add as many extensions as they need to accommodate heightened call volume, or, if necessary, simply call in to deactivate these extra extensions.
 Unlike traditional systems, businesses only pay for the extensions they need for as long as they need them.
 This is how easy it is to add a new user with RingCentral:

 Call controls such as record, transfer, and flip are available during an active RingCentral call.

 3. Take your business with you

 Small businesses have never needed to be more agile than they are today.
-With an office-based phone system, you’re tired to your desk and so is your team.
+With an office-based phone system, you’re tied to your desk and so is your team.
 A cloud phone system is run entirely via the Internet.
-That means you can answer calls on your desk phone, computer or your mobile devices (without having to give out your personal phone number).
+That means you can answer calls on your desk phone, computer or mobile devices (without having to give out your phone number).
 Whether you’re working in a brick-and-mortar building, your home office or the road, your customers can always get a hold of someone.

 This kind of flexibility is also a huge bonus for your team.
 Employee retention is critical today, and a cloud phone system can allow your employees the freedom to do their best work, from anywhere.

 Plus, when you’re set up for remote and hybrid work, your talent pool expands globally.
-You can even recruit and hire remote employees from a distance, if you have the right cloud phone provider.
+You can even recruit and hire remote employees from a distance if you have the right cloud phone provider.
 A platform like RingCentral combines a powerful cloud phone system with HD video conferencing and team messaging:

 4. Improve customer service